srdas/oss-lifecycle/README.md

 ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See the [LICENSE](https://github.com/srdas/oss-lifecycle/blob/main/LICENSE) file for details.

 ## Contact
 For any questions or inquiries, please contact the project maintainers: